Mutation-based Evaluation of Cryptographic API Misuse Detectors: Discussion and Conclusion

 \subsection{Towards Crypto-Detectors Strengthened by a Security-Centric Evaluation}

 Fortunately, we observe that there is support among tool designers for moving towards stronger security guarantees.
-For instance, \cognicrypt designers encourage the possibility of expressing evasive scenarios in the \crysl language, and state that \ie \emphdblquote{...what would be a nice future direction is to tweak the SAST with such optimizations/ more analysis but still allow the \crysl developer to decide if he wants to switch these `evasive user' checks...}, but indicate the caveat that developers may not use such additional configuration options~\cite{JSMB13}.
-However, we believe that such options will benefit {\em independent evaluators}, as well as developers who are unsure of the quality of their own supply chain, to perform a hostile review of the third-party code at their disposal.
-Similarly, the \cryptoguard designers state that \emphdblquote{...this insight of evasive developers is very interesting and timely, which immediately opens up new directions.} This potential paradigm-shift towards a {\em security-focused} design of \detectors is timely, and \tool's rigorous evaluation with expressive test cases can play an effective role in it, by enabling tool designers to proactively address gaps in detection during the design phase itself, rather than reactively (\ie after a vulnerability is discovered in the wild).
+For instance, \cognicrypt designers see a future research direction in expressing evasive scenarios in the \crysl language \ie \emphdblquote{...what would be a nice future direction is to tweak the SAST with such optimizations/ more analysis but still allow the \crysl developer to decide if he wants to switch these `evasive user' checks...}, but indicate the caveat that developers may not use such additional configuration options~\cite{JSMB13}.
+However, we believe that such options will benefit {\em independent evaluators}, and developers who are unsure of the quality of their own supply chain, to perform a hostile review at their disposal.
+Similarly, the \cryptoguard designers state that \emphdblquote{...this insight of evasive developers is very interesting and timely, which immediately opens up new directions.}

+This potential paradigm-shift towards a {\em security-focused} design of \detectors is timely, and \tool's rigorous evaluation with expressive test cases can play an effective role in it, by enabling tool designers to proactively address gaps in detection during the design phase itself, rather than reactively (\ie after a vulnerability is discovered in the wild).
 More importantly, further large-scale evaluations using \tool, and the flaws discovered therein, will enable the community to continually examine the design choices made by \detectors and reach consensus on what assurances we can feasibly expect.
 We envision that such development aided by \tool will lead to a mature ecosystem of \detectors with a well-defined and strong security posture, and which can hold their own in adversarial situations (\eg compliance assessments) within certain {\em known} bounds, which will eventually lead to long-lasting security benefits for end-user software.